Tainted\\Coders

 spv, wgsl, vert, frag, compShaderShaderLoader

 These handles are what we pass to our other components which then in turn know what to do with the underlying data.
-That way it can resolve only it needs to.
+That way it can resolve only if it needs to.

 // From our table above we know that because of the `.glb`